Wray Castle: Marine legacy

+Access

 In 2011 the National Trust proposed to lease the property, which had been denuded of its furnishings, for use as a hotel.

 However, they decided to open it to the public during the visitor season that year.
 High visitor numbers meant that the property, which in its empty state was particularly child-friendly, had clear potential to be developed as a visitor attraction.
-In 2014 the Trust applied for retrospective planning permission to change the use of the listed building to visitor attraction.
+In 2014 the Trust applied for retrospective planning permission to change the use of the listed building to a visitor attraction.

+Between March and October, Windermere Lake Cruises operates a passenger boat service on Windermere from Ambleside and the Brockhole National Park Visitor Centre to Wray Castle.